ekmolloy/stamps-tutorial/tutorial.md

 + [phylogenetic placement information -- json](tipp/out/TIPP-RDP-CLOSTRIDIA-95-SRR1219742_placement.json)
 + [alignment on both the reference and query sequences -- fasta](tipp/out/TIPP-RDP-CLOSTRIDIA-95-SRR1219742_alignment.fasta.gz)

 The classification file shows the support of classifying sequences at each taxonomic rank.
-Check out the support for species-level classification
+Check out the support for each read classified at the species level
 ```
 grep ",species," TIPP-RDP-CLOSTRIDIA-95-SRR1219742_classification.txt
 ```
-The number of reads classified at each taxonomic rank can be computed using
+Computing the number of reads classified at each taxonomic rank
 ```
 python ../tools/restructure_tipp_classification.py \
     -i TIPP-RDP-CLOSTRIDIA-95-SRR1219742_classification.txt \
     -o FINAL-TIPP-RDP-CLOSTRIDIA-95-SRR1219742
 ```
-and examining the read count for species level classification
+and examing the read count for species-level classification
 ```
 cat FINAL-TIPP-RDP-CLOSTRIDIA-95-SRR1219742_species.csv
 ```
 shows the vast majority of reads are unclassified (545 reads).
 Classified reads are largely Fastidiosipila sanguinis (213 reads) and Anaerovorax odorimutans (144 reads).
+What do read counts look like at the genus and family level?

-*Before moving on, repeat this portion of the tutorial using a lower alignment/placement threshold (e.g., 0.50) and compare the number of reads classified at the species level.*
+*Before moving on, repeat this portion of the tutorial running TIPP with a lower alignment/placement threshold (e.g., 0.50), and compare the number of reads unclassified at the species level.*

-**FINAL NOTE: In general, SEPP/TIPP should be run on reads and their reverse complement.**
+**FINAL NOTE: In general, SEPP/TIPP should be run on reads and their reverse complement.
+This has already been done for the 16S data used in this tutorial.**

 Part II: Phylogenetic Placement using SEPP